Plan your visit

 We have a card machine for taking contactless payments.

 We now have free WiFi for users of Shropshire Archives.
 It’s an open network.
-There is no access to the PCs at Shropshire Archives.

-From 8 August, face coverings are mandatory in indoor public spaces such as museums and archives.
+Face coverings are mandatory in indoor public spaces such as museums and archives.
 We realise that there are some instances where people are unable to wear a face covering; if this applies or if you lip-read, you might want to let us know if advance so we are aware of this.
 More information is on the government website.

 We’ll be keeping the windows open for ventilation.